hoganphysics/sti3/docs/src/device.rst

 your device is then implemented by overriding function hooks provided by LocalDevice.

 ..
 Note::
-    Several examples of device drivers may be found in the *examples/* subdirectory in the STI source distribution.
+    Several :ref:`examples <deviceexamples>` of device drivers may be found in the *examples/* subdirectory in the STI source distribution.